-Angel opened the door to reveal a small room with a control panel and three monitors.
+Angel opened the door to show a small room with a control panel and two screens: a big one and a smaller one.
 She then went inside and pushed a few buttons on the control panel.

 “There, I stopped time,” Angel said.
-“That will give us more time to talk.
-Which is kind of ironic.”
+“That will give us more time to talk…ironically.”

 “What’s going on?”
 Martha asked.